leo3tian/audio-pipeline/README.md

 Then run the docker container:
 `docker run -it --env-file .env --gpus all -v $(pwd):/workspace -w /workspace -it emilia-pipeline`

-Pick what youtube channels to download by editing CHANNEL_URLS global variable in download.py - ensure compliance with video copyright
+Pick what youtube channels to download by editing CHANNEL_URLS in `0_get_urls.py` - ensure compliance with video copyright

-Then you are ready to run:
-`python download.py`